kiszk/spark-gpu/gpudev/JCudaTest/README.txt

 2. Download mavenized-jcuda:
 git clone https://github.com/MysterionRise/mavenized-jcuda
-Then add a new profile, just like unix-x86_64 one, but with <arch>ppc64le</arch>
+Then add a new maven profile, just like unix-x86_64 one, but with <arch>ppc64le</arch>
 and changed names.
 Then put into repo/jcuda/libJCudaRuntime/0.7.0a/ the .so file from the previous step with name changed to libJCudaRuntime-0.7.0a-linux-ppc_64.so.
-Do the same for the driver file.
+Do the same for the other .so files.
+Comment out entries with missing .so files in the maven file.
 Then compile mavenized-cuda with mvn clean install
 Check in log that *.so files are copied properly.
 Then run mvn exec:exec